editor’s legal news picks

 How Appealing Weekly Roundup

 Ed.
 Note: A weekly roundup of just a few items from Howard Bashman’s How Appealing blog, the Web’s first blog devoted to appellate litigation.
 Check out these stories and more at How Appealing.
-“All It Took for Trump to Dismantle the Justice Dept.” Carol Leonnig...
+“Alabama Is Asking the Supreme Court For Some Leeway On ‘Cruel and Unusual...

 read more